Calcium Supplements For Vegans (2022 List)

 Vegans may not eat dairy, but they have several plant based options that are rich in calcium!
 These include calcium fortified plant based beverages, low oxalate green vegetables, and calcium set tofu.

 Did you learn something new about supplements and vegan friendly whole food calcium sources?
 Any other questions?
-Let us know in the comments below!
+Let me know in the comments below!